Question about Guidance for missionaries:

 4. Is there someone else who could take up your responsibilities?
 If not, are you prepared to see these things come to an end?

-5. If you do stay, what things would you like to see different during your next term?
+5. If you do stay, what things would you like to do differently during your next term?
 Are there things you can and should do to change your circumstances? (e.g., raise more support, seek a change in your responsibilities, invest more in certain relationships, etc.)

 6. If you leave, what does it look like to "finish well"?